 When it comes to location, the highest average paycheck ($98K annually) can be spotted in Chicago, Ill.; Miami, Fla. (around $74K), St. Joseph, Mich. ($73K), and Cedar Rapids, Iowa (about $70K) are the next top-paying cities.
 Knoxville, Tenn. is one of the lowest-paid cities, with earnings averaging approximately $50K.
 Pay rates in the United States are highest in the state of Illinois, where they average to $98K per year.

 Years of Experience

-Manufacturing Engineers are the best paid with the average salary hovering at $75K annually; Project Engineers, Production Supervisors, and Electrical Engineers also rank near the top of the list, pulling in about $74K, around $68K, and $66K, respectively.
-Data Analysts at Whirlpool Corporation do not see much in the way of financial compensation and represent one of the lower-paid positions (about $48K on average) at the company.
+Nearing the top of the pay scale are Senior Mechanical Engineers, Project Engineers, Electrical Engineers, and Production Supervisors; while the first receives the highest median pay at $84K annually, the other salaries come in at about $75K, around $73K, and $70K, respectively.
+Cost Analysts at Whirlpool Corporation do not see much in the way of financial compensation and represent one of the lower-paid positions ($60K on average) at the company.

 Certifications and Degrees

 Certified Professional Engineers are compensated at a much higher rate than non-authorized workers, bringing in close to about $128K per year.
 ASQ Certified Quality Engineers with credentials can live quite comfortably; median salaries come in at $106K annually.
 Regarding salaries and education, Whirlpool Corporation pays those with a Master of Business Administration (MBA), Finance the most — around $300K.

 When it comes to skills, employees who report Project Management among their abilities seem to make the most, reporting a median income of approximately $81K per year.
 A common skill in Whirlpool Corporation's work force is Microsoft Excel; nearly one-fifth of survey participants report using it on the job.
 Key skills also include Microsoft Office, Data Analysis, and Engineering Design.